keiserlab/e3fp/doc/source/dev/index.rst

 Continuous Integration
 ~~~~~~~~~~~~~~~~~~~~~~

-E3FP uses `Travis CI`_ for continuous integration.
+E3FP uses `GitHub Actions`_ for continuous integration.
 This ensures that each commit
 and pull request passes all tests on a variety of a systems and for all
 supported versions of Python.
-Additionally, Travis CI updates code coverage on
+Additionally, GitHub Actions updates code coverage on
-Coveralls_ and tests all usage examples in the documentation using `doctest`.
+Codecov_ and tests all usage examples in the documentation using `doctest`.

 Documentation
 -------------